altibiz/perch/docs/api/module/trivial.md

   function.

 - `module.mapFunctionArgs` (`(? -> ?) -> (? -> ?) -> (? -> ?)`): Maps the
-  function arguments while preservice the `__functionArgs` of the original function.
+  function arguments while preserving the `__functionArgs` of the original function.

 - `module.importIfPath` (`module -> imported module`): Imports a module and sets